 Neither you nor Woodpecker will be able to process the personal data after that.
 You won’t be able to see the data.
 The data won’t be stored in the Woodpecker database anymore.
 In your Woodpecker panel, you’ll only see a string of bullet points instead of the personal data you entered.
 Even if you left a given cell blank, you’ll see bullet points.

-In case you upload the data of previously GDPR-encrypted contacts to Woodpecker, they’ll still be marked as ‘blacklist’ in Woodpecker, so you can be sure won’t accidentally contact EU prospects who shouldn’t get contacted again.
+In case you upload the data of previously GDPR-encrypted contacts to Woodpecker, they’ll still be marked as ‘opt-out’ in Woodpecker, so you can be sure won’t accidentally contact EU prospects who shouldn’t get contacted again.

 How can I filter out GDPR-encrypted prospects?

 You can filter out GDPR-encrypted prospects.
 Just click ‘More’ and choose ‘Show only encrypted prospects’ at the end of the drop-down list.
 If that’s the only filter you’ve chosen, you’ll see all GDPR-encrypted prospects.
 You can also filter out them further by Status, File name, or Tag.